yuxian98/plumberHE/R/readme.md

 - `run_model` function runs the model for each PSA iteration and returns results.
 Uses the `dampack::run_psa` function.

 A custom function is defined in the script.
-- `overwrite_parameter_value` overwrites defined parameter inputs (e.g. parameter "p_HS1" use distribution "norm" with defined "mean" and "sd".
+- `overwrite_parameter_value` overwrites defined parameter inputs (e.g. parameter "p_HS1" use distribution "norm" with defined "mean" and "sd").